-For an impressive presentation, I like to use colossal, or U-12 to U-15 shrimp.
-(The “U” stands for “under,” meaning that there are “under 12” or “under 15” shrimp in a pound.)
+For an impressive presentation, I like to use colossal, or U/12 to U/15 shrimp.
 These shrimp are particularly meaty and look gorgeous on a platter.

 If you can’t source this size, or prefer smaller shrimp, 16/20’s (16-20 count per pound) and 26/30’s (26-30 count per pound) work well.
 I wouldn’t go smaller than these counts for roasted shrimp cocktail to ensure that they stay tender through the cooking process.

 (Don’t miss my Shrimp Sizes quick guide to learn more about counts per pound and serving sizes.)